therightstuff/cdktf-dev-guide/README.md

 ### Prerequisites

+I tried to provide instructions for configuring this repo both for MacOS (easy) and for other platforms, but had so much trouble with the Windows setup ([chocolatey](https://chocolatey.org/) is not my friend) that I gave up and added a Linux devcontainer instead.
+Let's all just use devcontainers.
+All your prerequisite tools will be installed when you open this one.

+(Note: for MacOS, all prerequisites are available via [Homebrew](https://brew.sh/))

 - Node.js (v18.x or higher)
 - AWS account
-  - Configure your AWS CLI credentials for a user on the account you'd like to deploy to
+  - Configure your AWS CLI security credentials for a user on the account you'd like to deploy to
 - AWS CLI
-  - `brew install awscli`
   - Configure your AWS CLI with your credentials (`aws configure` / `aws configure --profile <profile-name>`)
 - CDKTF CLI
-  - `brew install cdktf`
 - Terraform CLI
-  - `brew install terraform`

 ## Initializing a new project